Teaching Artist-in-Residence, Fall 2021

 Explore the artwork of Teaching Artist-in-Residence Jamel Robinson in these creative hands-on activities for families, ideal for children ages 5–10, facilitated by Junior Docents every weekend from 1–4pm in the Joyce Greene Education Center.

-Experiment with abstraction in this hands-on workshop: draw one of your dreams in black, then cover it with squares layered in bright and vibrant paint colors.
+Experiment with abstraction in a hands-on workshop.
+Draw one of your dreams in black, then cover it with squares layered in bright and vibrant paint colors.
 Designed by Teaching Artist-in-Residence Jamel Robinson.
 Recommended for ages 5–10.

 Shapes of Imagination